Free and Easy (1941 film): Production

 It was George Sidney's first feature as director.
 "Nobody else on the lot would do it," he later said.
 He had worked at MGM since 1931 and been directing studio shorts and screen tests; two of his shorts won Oscars - Quicker 'n a Wink (1940) and Of Pups and Puzzles (1941).
 This enabled him to move up to features.

 Sidney had directed Robert Cummings in a screen test in 1935.

 Cummings was borrowed from Universal in December 1940.
 Filming started in late December 1940.
 The week before filming Edward Buzzell was to direct.
 However then Sidney stepped in.
 Filming ended in January 1941 though there were some reshoots later in the month.

 Reception

 Critical

 The Los Angeles Times said Cummings plays "a likable cad who isn't too likable outside of his own natural effervescence."
 The New York Times said it was made with "a lack of success... only Robert Cummings, as the bouncing hero, gives the impression of enjoying himself.
 And Mr Cummings's enthusiasm is of the bouncing, juvenile sort.
 So the whole thing adds up to a vapid and completely inconsequential charade."

 In 1945 George Sidney told a reporter doing a profile on him that "I'm sure you missed [the film] and you were lucky if you did."
 One of Sidney's obituaries called it "a feeble comedy."
 However it did launch his career.

+Filmink called it "a brief post-Philadelphia Story attempt to turn" Hussey "into a star... which no one much remembers."